gottacatchenall/thesis_proposal/README.md

 spatially-explicit metapopulation dynamics model [@Ovaskainen2002MetMod; @Hanski2000MetCap] to estimate a distribution of time until extinction for each landscape modification.

+We then use simulated annealing to explore the search space of possible modifications to estimate the modification that maximizes the time-until extinction of simulated metapopulation dynamics under that hypothetical modified landscape.

 - brief overview of simulated annealing describe how you build the
 - proposal function optimize landscape optimization